ROIGCP/MLDemo/README.md

 # Docker
-Simple Python Web Application using Flash and Waitress\
+Simple Google GenAI Python Web Application using Flask, Waitress and google.genai\
-Dockerfile containerizes the app using python:3.11
+Dockerfile containerizes the app using python:3.12